esdg/GodotSceneManager/README.md

 ## Compatibility

-**Scene Manager** have been updated for 4.4 by @malachite23.
-Stays compatible with 4.3.
+**Scene Manager** have been updated for Godot 4.4 by @malachite23.
+Stays compatible with Godot 4.3.

 ## Features